 - Great feeling thanks to the quality materials and heavy cushioning placed wherever needed most without making them look too bulky

-- Offer good snug fit and stay up
+- Offer good snug fit and stay up and do not slip down

 Cons: